What are Applications?

 Creating an application

-Applications are created by registering the application manifest in Vertesia Studio > Settings > Applications page.
+Applications are created by registering the application manifest in Vertesia Studio > Settings > Available Apps page.

 Each application must have an unique name in kebab case.
 We recommend prefixing the name of your application using your organization name: vertesia-review-center, foo-contracts etc.